kmc6/F1/README.md

 <sup>Figure 3 - Python script for loading drivers.csv text file.</sup>

 ### Data Quality
 The data pipeline identified and treated data quality issues where necessary e.g. checking and replacing missing values, checking and fixing incorrect data types.
-An example Python script for replacing missing values for the 'driverRef' column (stored as "\N" 'in drivers.csv') with "pd.NA", and changing the datatype for the 'dob' column is shown in figure 4.
+An example Python script for replacing missing values for the 'driverRef' column (stored as "\N" 'in drivers.csv') with "pd.NA" and changing the datatype for the 'dob' column is shown in figure 4.

 ```python
 # EDA for Drivers dataset: structure of the data & quality of the data - summary statistics & check uniqueness / missing values / datatype / format